smallnamespace/fireplace/tests/selector_tests_readme.md

 - Easiest to implement
 - Requires no changes to DSL
+- Entity segregation and guaranteed attributes improve the run-time of fireplace in general
 - All selector types should continue to function as normal because the actual selector composition logic is not changed

 **Cons**

 - Worst performance in both Python and Cython (but only slightly, ~20%)
+- Game code must be changed to keep entities in the right buckets
 - With the exception of guaranteed attributes, none of these optimizations apply to options 2 or 3, so if these were applied at a later date, the work would be wasted

 #### Option 2